awanish285/CreateProduct/README.md

 JSON is more popular format with REST.
 The key abstraction is a resource in REST.
 A resource can be anything.
 It can be accessed through a Uniform Resource Identifier (URI).

+For example:

+The resource has representations like XML, HTML, and JSON.
+The current state capture by representational resource.
+When we request a resource, we provide the representation of the resource.
+The important methods of HTTP are:

+GET: It reads a resource.
+PUT: It updates an existing resource.
+POST: It creates a new resource.
+DELETE: It deletes the resource.

 =========================================================================================================================================================